-Risk Management Strategy is an operational document and as defined; the purpose of the risk management strategy is to take what is in the risk management policy and apply it strategically and sets out all risk management activities planned for the Langeberg Municipality.
+Risk Management Strategy is an operational document and as defined; the purpose of the risk management strategy is to take what is in the risk management policy, apply it strategically, and sets out all risk management activities planned for the Langeberg Municipality.

-The risk management policy will be approved by the council and this document will be reviewed whenever required by the Risk Management Committee and the Audit & Performance Committee and accepted by the Municipal Manager.
+The Municipal Manager and Council will approve the risk management policy and this document will be reviewed whenever required by the Risk Management Committee and the Audit & Performance Committee and accepted by the Senior Manager: Executive Support Services.
 This document will remain effective until a new one is approved.